vtddggg/submit_template_for_AI_challenger_sea6/README.md

 # Submit template for CVPR-2021 AIC-VI: Unrestricted Adversarial Attacks on ImageNet

+## Dos and Don'ts

+- Do use GPUs to accelerate the running of your code.

+- Don't using 5000 test images and `dev.csv` to train any substitution model or finetune your model parameters.
+We only allow the model inference at final evaluation stage.

 ## Usage

 - First you need clone the this repository